zilexa/Homeserver/filesystem/README.md

 ## Step 2: Create new filesystems for disks
 Note this will delete your data.
 To convert EXT4 disks or add existing BtrFS disks to a filesystem, Google.
 - unmount all the drives you are going to format: for each disk `sudo umount /media/(diskname)`
-- list the disk devices: `sudo fdisk -l`
+- list the disk devices: `sudo fdisk -l` you will need the paths of each disks.
+- Decide which disk(s) will be the `backup1` disk and for 2A which will be the `parity1`disk.
+- In the next steps, know `-L name` is how you label your disks.

+### 2A: filesystem without BtrFS Raid1 pooling (recommended for most users):
-- Scenario 1 and 2-option1: create a filesystem per disk: run `sudo mkfs.btrfs -f -L data1 /dev/sda` for each disk device.
-  - Change label `data1` and path `/dev/sda` for each disk.
+- Create a filesystem per disk: run `sudo mkfs.btrfs -f -L data1 /dev/sda` for each disk device, set label and path accordingly (see output of fdisk).
-  - At least one disk should have label `parity1` and one disk `backup1`.
-This way you can add such disks later and easily update the config of your backup and snapraid tasks.
+- Do the same for the parity disk with label `parity1` and backup disk with label `backup1`.
+- Via this naming scheme you can add/replace disks easily and combine scheduled backup tasks with temporarily USB attached disks.

+### 2B: filesystem with BtrFS Raid1 pooling:
-- Scenario2-option2: Create a single filesystem across all disks (except a dedicated backup disk) `sudo mkfs.btrfs -f -L pool –d raid1 /dev/sda /dev/sdb (add paths)`.
+- Create 1 filesystem for all data+parity disks (no dedicated parity drive):  `sudo mkfs.btrfs -f -L pool –d raid1 /dev/sda /dev/sdb` for each disk device, set label and path accordingly (see output of fdisk).
-  - Run the command from scenario 1 for the remaining disk with label `backup1`.
-More commands and info about BtrFS can be found via the official doc or by Googling.
-I prefer this doc as [quick reference](https://docs.oracle.com/cd/E37670_01/E37355/html/ol_about_btrfs.html).
+- For the backup disk, use the command in 2A.

-## Step 3: setup-storage.sh & adjust for your disks
+## Step 3: Prepare setup-storage.sh & adjust for your disks
-From the folder where you downloaded the script, run it via `bash setup-storage.sh`.
-**Read this step fully before running the script.**
 The script will install tools, create the subvolume for Docker persistent volumes and a subvolume for OS drive backup purposes (system-snapshots).
 These are server specific, therefore not in the post-install script.
 The Docker subvolume will allow you to easily backup or migrate your Docker apps config/data and all maintenance scripts/tasks for the server.

-### For both scenarios:
+### If you use Raid1 and don't need an SSD cache:
+- remove line 3-8: No need to install MergerFS.
+- Remove line 39 as there is no /mnt/pool-archive folder necessary without MergerFS tiered cache.
+- Mount your BTRFS1 array with the same arguments as a data disk in the example fstab.

+### ALWAYS MODIFY THE SCRIPT TO REFLECT YOUR # OF DISKS!
 - *_EDIT LINE 40 FIRST!_* To reflect the # of drives you have (for data, parity and backup).

-### Scenario 1:
-- The script does everything for you except adding your disks UUIDs, it helps you find them and copy them to the `fstab`file, which is a system file that tels the system how and where to mount your disks.
+- The script does everything for you except adding your disks UUIDs, it helps you find them and copy them to the `fstab`file, which is a system file that tells the system how and where to mount your disks.
 - The script does not add your disks to that system file!
-- Instead, use the example fstab file and copy the lines yourself when the script asks you to.
+- Instead, use the example fstab file and copy the lines yourself _when the script asks you to_.

-#### MergerFS disk pool
-Notice the 2 long lines for MergerFS in the example fstab!
+## Step 4: Run the script & use the fstab example file
+_Read this step fully first_
+From the folder where you downloaded the script, run it via `bash setup-storage.sh`.
+Have a look at the example fstab file.
+Notice:
+- There is a line for each system subvolume to mount it to a specific location.
+- There is a line for each data disk to mount it to a location (for Raid1: you only need 1 line!)
+- There are commented-out lines for the `backup1` and `parity1` disks.
+They might come in handy and it's good for your reference to have it here.
+- For MergerFS there are VERY long lines, because of all the arguments.
-- The first should contain the cache SSD and all data disks seperated with `:`, mounting them to `/mnt/pool`
+  - The first should contain the path of your cache SSD and all data disks (or the path of your raid1 pool) seperated with `:`, mounting them to `/mnt/pool`.
+    - the paths to your ssd and disks should be identical to the mount points of those physical disks, as configured
   - The second is identical except without the SSD and a different mount path: `mnt/pool-archive`.
 This second pool will only be used to periodically offload data from the SSD to the data disks.
   - The long list of arguments have carefully been chosen for this Tiered Caching setup.
 They are documented here.
 No need to change unless you know what you are doing.
   - When you copy these lines from the example fstab to your fstab, make sure you use the correct paths of your data disk mounts, that each should be declared separately with their UUIDs above the MergerFS lines (mounted first) just like in the example!

-### Scenario 2 exceptions:
-- remove line 3-8: No need to install MergerFS.
-- Remove line 39 as there is no /mnt/pool-archive folder necessary without MergerFS tiered cache.
-- Mount your BTRFS1 array with the same arguments as a data disk in the example fstab.

-## Step 4: unmount old mount points, make sure new mount points are EMPTY FOLDERS!
+## Step 5: unmount old mount points, make sure new mount points are EMPTY FOLDERS!
 - Go to Budgie menu, search DISKS, open it.
 - hit the STOP button for each disk, not the boot drive of course.
 Just to make sure there are no old mounts.
 - Check all newly created mount points (folders) in `/mnt/disks`, each folder (for example `/mnt/disks/data1`, `/mnt/pool`) should be empty!